-Our accommodation for the night was dorm rooms in a nice little guesthouse which we had all to ourselves.
+Our accommodation for the night was dorm rooms in a nice little guesthouse which we had all to ourselves (by ourselves, I mean the tour!).
 We shared our dorm with two English girls we’d befriended so it didn’t even feel like we were sharing with strangers.
-I also expected there to be a party and I guess this is really down to your tour group, but our evening was really nice and chill with a few drinking games, lots of funny stories with the tour guide (he took a liking to one of the English girls), and a walk down to the beach to see if we could spot any dingoes (we didn’t).
+I also expected there to be a party and I guess this is really down to your tour group, but our evening was really nice and chill with a few relaxed drinking games, lots of funny stories with the tour guide (he took a liking to one of the English girls), and a walk down to the beach to see if we could spot any dingoes (we didn’t, waaahh).

 I’ve actually found out that the tour should have gone to Lake Wabby instead, which looks amazing with sand dunes down to the lake!
 It’s just another reason to go back to Fraser, because there are a few more places that the 3 day tours visit that look great.

 Next up was Central Station, where you can read loads of information on the history of the island and details of the rainforest flora and fauna.
 There’s also a nice boardwalk through the forest, over a creek with water so clear that it doesn’t even look real.
-To be honest, it wasn’t that exciting so most of our group wandered down another path for so long that we only just got back to the cars in time to leave!
+To be honest, it wasn’t that exciting; just a really pretty walk, and most of our group wandered down another path for so long that we only just got back to the cars in time to leave!